At the root of the repository there are six directories:

 FullInstall holds the Dockerfile that is pushed to the repository

-fitbenchmarking/fitbenchmarking-extras, the lastest of which should have the tag
+fitbenchmarking/fitbenchmarking-extras, the latest of which should have the tag

 latest.
 This is built on top of the basic container, and includes optional third party software that FitBenchmarking can work with.